kuzyn/write/0_random_notes.md

+woman talking to herself at a mcdonald "these pants have been to china and back.....and you're the only person who shat in them"

+···

+"the Great Alarm" = everyone wake up all at the same time

+···

 when i saw how she chopped the brocolli on friday night, i knew that i was in for a very long week-end

 ···